 Even as two different attacks on Israel, it seems both will involve Russia and its allies, and both will be devastating.

 Does the battle described in Revelation occur before the Tribulation or after it?
 Scripture seems to indicate that it will happen before the Tribulation but after the Rapture.

 “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And, thus, we shall always be with the Lord.”
 1 Thessalonians 4:17

-- The Rapture appears to occur about three years prior to the Tribulation.
+- The Rapture appears to occur about three years or so prior to the Tribulation.
 This allows enough time for the prophetic seven years of burning weapons and for Israel to flee Jerusalem (Matthew 24:15-21).
 The timing indicates there will be a lapse between the Rapture and the beginning of the Tribulation.

 Mr. Rhodes continues his argument of a gap in time between the Rapture and the Tribulation.

 - Destroying Gog and Magog before the Tribulation will allow the antichrist to rise to power as the leader of a revived Roman Empire.
 He will sign a protective peace treaty with Israel (Daniel 9:27), who will be quite eager for it following its recent invasion.

 - The destruction of the Muslim forces will allow Israel to construct a third temple to God on the Temple Mount in Jerusalem, where the antichrist will commit the prophetic “abomination of desolation” about three and one-half years later, halfway into the Tribulation (Daniel 9:27, 11:31, 12:11; Matthew 24:15-16).